Hamilton cycles in hypergraphs below the Dirac threshold: Hamilton 2-cycles in 4-graphs: even-extremal case

 The minimum degree condition of $H$, combined with the fact that $\{w, x\}$ is $\beta_2$-bad, implies that there are at least $(\frac{1}{2} - 2\beta_2) \binom{n}{2}$ pairs $\{z', w'\}$ such that $\{w, x, z', w'\}$ is an odd edge of $H$.
 Since $w$ is a $\gamma$-good vertex, by Proposition~\ref{clm:goodvpt}(i) at most $\gamma n$ pairs containing $w$ are not $\gamma$-good.
 So certainly there are at most $\gamma n^2 \leq 3 \gamma \binom{n}{2}$ pairs $\{z', w'\}$ for which $\{w, z'\}$ is $\beta_2$-bad or $\{w, w'\}$ is $\beta_2$-bad.
 Moreover, since $x$ is $(\beta_1, \beta_2)$-medium (since we assumed all vertices are), at least $\beta_1 n$ pairs containing $x$ are $\beta_2$-medium.
 Therefore there are at least $\beta_1 n\cdot((\frac{1}{2} - c)n-\beta_1 n-1)>\frac{\beta_1}{2}\binom{n}{2}$ pairs $\{z',w'\}$ such that $\{w,x,z',w'\}$ is an odd $4$-tuple and such that $\{x, z'\}$ and $\{x, w'\}$ are not both $\beta_2$-bad.
 Since there are at most $(\frac{1}{2} +c) \binom{n}{2}$ pairs $\{z', w'\}$ such that $\{w, x, z', w'\}$ is an odd $4$-tuple, and $(\frac{1}{2} + c)-(\frac{1}{2} -2\beta_2) + 3\gamma < \frac{\beta_1}{2}$, it follows that there exist vertices $z'$ and $w'$ such that $\{w, x, z', w'\}$ is an odd edge of $H$ containing $\beta_2$-medium pairs $\{w, z'\}$ and $\{x, w'\}$, and we saw already that this is sufficient. \end{proof}

-Now we have all the tools to prove Lemma~\ref{thm:evenextr} which we first restate.
-Note that for notational convenience in the following proof we now state the lemma with $c'$ in place of $c$.
+Now we have all the tools we need to prove Lemma~\ref{thm:evenextr}.
+In fact, we actually prove the following stronger statement, which additionally asserts that given an even-extremal bipartition as input, we can find a Hamilton $2$-cycle in polynomial time.